PowerPowder/CCNA-notes/chapter7.md

     <p>IEEE autonegotiation results with autonegotiation disabled on one side</p>
 </div>

-duplex mismatch: two nodes have different duplex modes configured.
+duplex mismatch: two nodes have different duplex modes configured, will be still listed as up/up.

 #### Autonegotiation and LAN Hubs